 (a) Payment for clinical screening and diagnostic services shall be on a fee-for-service basis.

-(b) Payment will be subject to audit by the Department of State Health Services (department).
-The department shall approve all covered procedures and payment rates, which shall not exceed the maximum state Medicare rates for that procedure.
+(b) Payment will be subject to audit by the Texas Health and Human Services (HHSC).
+HHSC shall approve covered services at payment rates that shall not exceed the maximum state Medicare rate for that procedure.
 A list of procedures approved for payment shall be included in all requests for proposals and contracts.

 §371.15.
 Client Fees.

-Participating providers may charge clients fees for services in accordance with the Breast and Cervical Cancer Services policy and procedures manual.
+Participating providers may charge clients fees for services in accordance with the Breast and Cervical Cancer Services policy manual.